znicholls/netcdf-scm/joss/v2.0.0/paper.md

 NetCDF-SCM allows such area averages to be calculated using model specific area and land surface type information.
 It does this thanks to its inbuilt knowledge of different data reference syntaxes used in climate data processing.

+In practice, NetCDF-SCM is simply a wrapper around the Iris package [@Iris].
+Without Iris' climate data handling capabilities, in partciular its lazy data handling (via dask [@Dask]) and grid awareness, NetCDF-SCM would not be possible.

 In order to process files, NetCDF-SCM procedes in two steps.
 The first step, 'crunching', processes the source data into netCDF files containing only the average timeseries of interest.
 From these intermediate files, the data can be 'wrangled' into other formats.
 The steps are split because crunching is generally much slower, requiring reading GB to TB of data, while the crunched files are much smaller and hence can be re-processed many orders of magnitude faster.

+The source data files vary in size by several orders of magnitude.
+The smallest data files are in the region of 10MB, with the largest being approximately a thousand times bigger (on disk).
+Crunching such data efficiently hence requires different strategies, depending on the number of cores and memory available.

+To allow user control of this, NetCDF-SCM's crunching command line tool allows the user to define how they want to use their resources.
+This control extends to choosing different strategies for different sized files.
+For example, the user can choose to crunch all files with fewer than 100 million data points in memory and in parallel with 30 cores whilst simulataneously specifying that any file with over 1 billion data points should be crunched lazily and any such files should be crunched serially (allowing Dask to handle efficient use of memory during the lazy crunching).

 On top of data processing, NetCDF-SCM also retains all relevant metadata.
 Specifically, it keeps all metadata from the source data files as well as information about how the files was processed (including the version of NetCDF-SCM) to ensure full traceability and reproducibility.